AIVIETNAM-AIO-LQThai/Legal-AI-Assistant/README.md

 ### 3.3 Configuration Files

 The notebook is mostly self-contained.
-The important configuration values are defined in Section 2 of `RAGuru(9).ipynb`.
+The important configuration values are defined in Section 2 of `VietLex.ipynb`.

 Important paths: